rachmad-jenss/ahs-id/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md).
 Data contributions (new AHSP items, HSD regions) are especially welcome.

-## Relationship to EstiMara
+## Relationship to Estimara

 AHS-ID is the open source engine.
-[EstiMara](https://estimara.id) is the commercial platform that adds WBS management, approval workflows, audit trails, and team collaboration on top.
+[Estimara](https://estimara.id) is the commercial platform that adds WBS management, approval workflows, audit trails, and team collaboration on top.